Create a free Garmin map: for cycling, mountain biking, and hiking

 where the value 1.0 should be half-way on the map.

-Note that a contour map you only have to create once.
-Contours do not change rapidly.
+Note again that a contour map you only have to create once.

-To install the map, simply copy the file gmapsupp.img to the Garmin directory on your device.
+To install the map, simply copy the single file gmapsupp.img to the Garmin directory on your device.